7 Holistic Tips to Beat the Winter Blues

 I finally talked about it with my doctor who helped me find the supplements to start feeling better.
 I also practiced the other tips in this article and the blues went away fairly quickly.
 I’ve continued to take the right supplements and practice these lifestyle techniques to prevent getting the winter blues in subsequent years.

 I hope you found these tips helpful.
+Be sure to talk to your doctor and consider making some of the lifestyle changes listed in this article.
 If you’re suffering, then there’s no better time to make a change so you can feel better soon.

 - About SAD: https://www.nimh.nih.gov/health/topics/seasonal-affective-disorder/index.shtml